RH-sdavey/rh-sdavey.github.io/_posts/2018-09-17-Improve-your-history!.md

 Its one of the first things I install when working with a new linux system, vm or laptop.
 Absolutely changing the "history" or "ctrl + r" usage of the old and ancient.

-If your ever searching through your history for the obscure command you used 3 months ago, while deep in the middle of coding nirvana, (read - desperately scanning stackoverflow ) or that you "won't need it enough to save as an alias", but in reality use that command a few times per week... then have a look here...
+If youre ever searching through your history for the obscure command you used 3 months ago, while deep in the middle of coding nirvana, (read - desperately scanning stackoverflow ) or that you "won't need it enough to save as an alias", but in reality use that command a few times per week... then have a look here...

 https://github.com/dvorka/hstr

-installation is incredibly simple, with all methods to install listen in the README of the github page, so... what does it do?
+installation is incredibly simple, with all methods to install listed in the README of the github page, so... what does it do?

 If youve ever searched through your history with ..